mlsgu/by-api/README.md

 ## Usage:
 -No additional effort needed, Just import as existing maven project.
 Libs will be automatically downloaded.<br />
 -Go to the UserTests.java and click on Run All or right click Run as TestNG Test<br />
+-XML and html reports will be created under test-output folder when you execute the test suite<br />

 ## Automated Test Cases can be found under
 -https://github.com/mlsgu/by-api/tree/main/src/test/java/testcases<br />